lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 ## Step: Create Dockerfile
+#### As with other processes, you may want to start with a most-simple-docker-method and gradually find fancier methods that suit your projects.

 Create a new file for your project.
 - right click in your ''app' folder and select': new file
 - file name: